xeoron/iDownloaded/README.md

 ===========
 <img src="https://raw.github.com/xeoron/idownloaded/master/images/idownloaded_screenshot.png"/>

-OS X keeps a record of every filename downloaded and source location (webpages not included) for Safari, Google Chrome, and perhaps other programs that use Webkit.
+OS X keeps a record of every filename downloaded and source location (webpages not included) for Safari, Google Chrome, and perhaps other programs that use Webkit/Blink.
 This list is kept outside of your web browser of choice.
 Deleting your browsing or download history does not purge the system database of this information.

 Why Use iDownloaded
 ===================